 In economy class, beverage service was more limited.
 American offered water only, while United served soda (but no alcohol).
 Each carrier has a different offering, so you’ll want to research that before booking a ticket.

 Disabled Air Travel During the Pandemic: My Point of View

-My intent with this article was not to set your mind at ease, but to share my experience traveling with a disability in the current environment.
-In recent months, I have managed to safely travel on 13 flights without catching the coronavirus.
+My intent with this article is not to set your mind at ease, but to share my experience traveling with a disability in the current environment.
+In recent months, I have managed to safely travel on more than 20 flights without catching the coronavirus.
 That very well could have been luck, but I observed CDC guidelines and took reasonable precautions to curtail the risk of exposure whenever possible.
+Now that I’m fully vaccinated, I feel much more comfortable traveling and look forward to many future trips.
 Whatever you decide, stay alert and be safe out there.